 3D reference is basically referring to different tabs or different worksheets in the same workbook.
 The data should be in the same pattern if we want to manipulate the data within the workbook.

-Suppose we have a data in a workbook in C2 cell and we are using a 3d reference in excel to calculate the value in another sheet in the D2 Cell.
+Suppose we have data in a workbook in C2 cell and we are using a 3d reference to calculate the value in another sheet in the D2 Cell.
 If by any chance, the data moved from the first C2 cell then excel will still refer to the same C2 cell as earlier either it is a null value or any other value.

 Also as explained earlier, 3d referencing means referring data to other worksheets and making calculations or building reports in another worksheet.
 Means it refers to many cells in different worksheets given that they are in the same pattern.

-Things to Remember About 3D Cell Reference in Excel
+Things to Remember

 - The data must be in the same pattern in all the worksheets.